 - Not available in all states.
 If your business is located in Alaska or Hawaii, you won’t qualify for a Lendr loan.

 What does the Internet say about Lendr?

 As of May 2018, it gets a low 6.2 out of 10 rating on Trustpilot based on a small pool of 201 reviews.
 Only 50% of customers rated it as excellent.
 Reviews themselves were mostly positive and customers seemed pleased with how smoothly the application process worked.
-Multiple commenters said they felt like Lendr really cared about their business.
+Multiple reviewers said they felt like Lendr really cared about their business.

 A few complained that loan approval took a long time, with one warning against using Lendr for emergencies.
-Some customers had negative experiences with customer service.
+Some customers also had negative experiences with customer service.

 Am I eligible?

 In addition to your business’s eligibility, you’ll need to have a personal credit score of at least 520 in order to qualify.
 And while eligibility might vary depending on what type of financing your business needs, for most Lendr loans your business must

 - Make at least $10,000 a month.
 This can be an average of $10,000 over the past three months.